Mechanisms of Introspective Awareness: Linear and Nonlinear Contributors to Detection

-Having established that introspective awareness is robust across multiple settings, we next investigate whether it is mediated by a single linear direction.
-If so, this would suggest that successful ``introspection'' trials owe simply to the fact that certain concept vectors align with a direction that causes the model to give affirmative answers.
-In this section, we show evidence that this is not the case.
+\looseness=-1 Having established that introspection is behaviorally robust across settings, we next investigate the internal mechanisms underlying it.
+To begin, we consider whether the difference between successful (detected) and failure (undetected) concept vectors can be explained based on their projection onto a single linear direction.
+If so, this would suggest that successful trials arise simply from certain concept vectors aligning with a direction that causes the model to give affirmative answers.
+In this section, we provide evidence that while such an effect may contribute, it cannot explain the behavior in full.